Working with Israel

 |---|---|

 | Let's argue about this. | This is the planning process.
-Argument is how they stress-test the concept.
-Participate, don't retreat. |
+Dugri (direct speech) is how they stress-test every concept before execution.
+Participate — do not retreat into diplomatic softening. |

 | That's not how we do things. | Your process has a flaw they've already accounted for.
-Ask what they do instead. |
+Ask what they do instead.
+They will tell you. |

 | "Yalla." (let's go) | The thinking is done.
 Time to act.
 Do not reopen the discussion. |

 | I have a problem with that. | Exactly that, stated plainly.
-This is not aggression — this is the system running correctly. |
+This is not aggression — this is the system running correctly.
+Respond with substance. |

 | "Fine." (followed by doing it their way) | They've decided you're wrong but will let events prove it.
 Watch and learn. |